 2 min |

-- Trying to get pregnant is an exciting yet emotional and at times traumatic journey and couples who are going through this experience can be very vulnerable.
-In this instant-gratification society, if you don't become pregnant in 1-2 months, it's may seem easy to buy your way into increased fertility.
+- Trying to get pregnant is exciting yet emotional, and at times a traumatic journey.
+Couples who are going through this experience can be very vulnerable.
+In today’s instant-gratification world, not getting pregnant in 1–2 months may seem bad, but it’s not.

-- Just be aware and avoid getting emotional since it’s very important to check for evidence before signing up for any big (or even small) purchases.
+- Avoid getting emotional and rely on evidence before signing up for any big (or even small) purchases.

-- There are innumerable websites, advertisements and services that offer all sorts of amazing products that will apparently increase your fertility but all seem to involve sending a cheque and crossing your fingers.
+- There are innumerable websites, advertisements, and services that offer all sorts of amazing products that will apparently increase your fertility, and they tend to be expensive.

-- It's quite possible that some of these products may actually help you increase your fertility levels, but there are lots of proven, evidence-based simple and non-expensive things that you should try first before burning a hole in your wallet.
+- It is possible that some of these products will help your fertility, but there are lots of proven, evidence-based, simple, and inexpensive things that you should try first.

-There is solid evidence that smoking tobacco or marijuana, drinking alcohol and coffee and taking a number of different street drugs all have a bad effect on fertility.
+There is solid evidence that smoking tobacco or marijuana has a bad effect on fertility.

-- A large number of studies have found that smoking has an adverse effect on both male and female fertility.
+- A large number of studies have found smoking to have an adverse effect on both male and female fertility.

 - In men, smoking lowers sperm count and motility and has been found to increase the abnormalities in sperm shape and function.